Apply now

-The Australian Vaccinology Course (AVC) is the leading in-person vaccinology program for professionals across Australia and the Asia-Pacific region seeking a deep, evidence-based understanding of vaccines, immunology and vaccination programs.
-Designed to support workforce capability in immunisation, this course provides comprehensive vaccine education for those working in public health, clinical care, health policy and research.
+The Australian Vaccinology Course is the leading in-person vaccinology program for professionals across Australia and the Asia-Pacific region seeking a deep, evidence-based understanding of vaccines, immunology and vaccination programs.

-• confidently navigate the complex landscape of vaccine science and policymaking
+• navigate the evolving landscape of vaccine science and policy

-Whether you’re involved in policymaking, clinical practice, public health or research, this course will enable you to contribute meaningfully to local and national immunisation strategies; strengthen vaccine decision-making processes; and become a trusted advocate for immunisation in your community and country.
+Whether you're involved in policymaking, clinical practice, public health or research, this course will empower you to contribute meaningfully to local and national immunisation strategies; enhance vaccine decision-making processes; and become a trusted advocate for immunisation in your community and country.

 Day 1